Effective Date: January 1, 2023

 How to Exercise Your Rights

-If you are a California resident and want to submit a request, you may send an email to email@example.com.
+If you are a California resident and want to submit a request, you may either call (888) 987-1937 or send an email to firstname.lastname@example.org.
 Please note that your request is subject to verification.
 For requests submitted via email, you must provide us with sufficient information that allows us to reasonably verify you are the individual about whom we collected the personal information and describe your request with sufficient detail to allow us to properly evaluate and respond to it.
 If we are not able to verify your identity with the information provided, we may ask you for additional information.
 The type of verification we may require will depend on the nature of the information that you seek to delete or correct.
 If you are an authorized agent making a request on behalf of another individual, you must provide us with signed documentation that you are authorized to act on behalf of that individual.